ASLA

 How do I Avoid an Assault Conviction?

-All allegations of assault are very serious.
+All allegations of assault are serious.
 You should not speak to the police or make any statements without the presence of an experienced criminal attorney.
-Unrepresented defendants are often baited into making statements that are taken out of context and later used against them.
+Unrepresented defendants are often baited into making statements that are later taken out of context and used against them.

-At Beckwith Law, we are experienced assault lawyers with offices in Seattle and Tacoma.
+At Beckwith Law, we are skilled assault lawyers with offices in Seattle and Tacoma.
 We have helped thousands of clients avoid assault convictions and jail time.

-We fight for clients in the courtrooms of King County, Pierce County, Snohomish County, Kitsap County and Thurston County, including the cities of Tacoma, Kent, Seattle, Bellevue, Olympia, Puyallup and Lakewood, WA.
+We fight for clients in the courtrooms of King County, Pierce County, Snohomish County, Kitsap County and Thurston County, including the cities of Tacoma, Kent, Seattle, Bellevue, Olympia, Everett, Puyallup, & Lakewood, WA.

 We can be called any day of the week (including after-hours) for a free consultation.